 This Policy applies to each member of the University community -- students, faculty, and staff - as well as to contractors, vendors, licensees, invitees and visitors.

-This Policy is in compliance with the Drug-Free Workplace Act and the Drug-Free Schools and Communities Act, and it is distributed to every student and faculty and staff member.
-For more information on the student policy, see the 2017-18 edition of the Student Handbook at www.pace.edu/student-handbook.
-For more information on the staff/faculty policy, see the Employee Handbook accessible at www.pace.edu/human-resources/employee-handbook-policies.
+This Policy is in compliance with the Drug- Free Workplace Act and the Drug-Free Schools and Communities Act, and it is distributed to every student and faculty and staff member.

-• Health Risks of Controlled Substances and Alcohol: The illegal use of controlled substances and alcohol and the abuse of alcohol and prescription drugs may lead to permanent health conditions including, but not limited to, disorders of the central nervous system, reproductive functioning, cardiovascular and pulmonary systems, and endocrine functioning.
+Health Risks Of Controlled Substances And Alcohol

+The illegal use of controlled substances and alcohol and the abuse of alcohol and prescription drugs may lead to permanent health conditions including, but not limited to, disorders of the central nervous system, reproductive functioning, cardiovascular and pulmonary systems, and endocrine functioning.
 In addition, there may be both short-term and long-term effects on cognition, memory, retention, information processing, coordination, athletic performance, academic performance, and the exercise of judgment.